Jessica Watkins

 Jessica Andrea Watkins (born May 14, 1988) is an American NASA astronaut, geologist, aquanaut, and former international rugby player.
 Watkins was announced as the first Black woman to serve on the International Space Station for a long-term mission in April 2022.
-On June 9, 2022, at 7:38 UTC, she became the African American woman with the most time in space, surpassing Stephanie Wilson's 43 days.
+On June 9, 2022, at 7:38 UTC, she became the Black woman with the most time in space, surpassing Stephanie Wilson's 43 days.

 Early life and education

 Jessica "Watty" Watkins was born on May 14, 1988, in Gaithersburg, Maryland, to Michael and Carolyn Watkins.
 Her family moved to Lafayette, Colorado, where she graduated from Fairview High School in 2006.
 She earned a bachelor's degree in geological and environmental sciences at Stanford University where she was a member of the rugby team.

 After Stanford, Watkins earned a Ph.D. in geology at the University of California, Los Angeles.
 Her graduate research, under the supervision of professor An Yin, focused on emplacement mechanisms for landslides on Mars and Earth, including the effect of water activity.
 Prior to her selection as an astronaut candidate, Watkins was a postdoctoral fellow at the California Institute of Technology, where she was also an assistant coach to the women's basketball team.